Study of the Pharmacokinetics of Trappsol and Effects on Potential Biomarkers of Niemann-Pick C1 (NPC1)

-a study on Niemann-Pick Disease, Type C1
+a study on Niemann-Pick Disease

 This research study is being conducted to find out whether Trappsol® Cyclo™, an experimental treatment for people with Niemann Pick disease Type C (NPC-1) is safe at 2 different dose levels and what effects it has on people who have this condition.
 NPC-1 is caused by a defect in the protein which is important for the transport of fatty substances like cholesterol out of cells.
 Without this protein, fats build up in the cells ultimately leading to organ damage.
 The way in which this experimental treatment works is not fully understood but laboratory experiments have shown that it can potentially remove cholesterol build up from the cells in people who have NPC-1.
 Approximately 12 patients will be asked to take part in this research study for up to 20 weeks (w) in total (including screening. treatment and follow-up).
 Recruitment is expected to take 6- 9 months.Patients who take part will receive treatment by an intravenous infusion every two weeks.
 The study will look at what the body does to the drug as well as what the drug does to the body by taking and examining blood and urine samples.
-Samples of cerebrospinal fluid (CSF) will be taken by lumbar puncture during and following the first and subsequent treatment doses.
+A sample(s) of cerebrospinal fluid (CSF) will be taken by lumbar puncture during the first treatment dose and may be collected during subsequent doses.
 Liver and skin biopsy specimens will be taken to assess filipin staining.
-Cholesterol metabolism will be investigated in liver samples and splenic and hepatic elasticity will be assessed by ultrasound..
+Cholesterol metabolism will be investigated in liver samples and splenic and hepatic elasticity will be assessed by ultrasound.
 Patients will also have their hearing tested, be asked questions by their doctor as well completing questionnaires to help assess any changes in their condition during treatment.This study is being sponsored and funded by CTD holdings Inc. It is planned to be run in the USA,.

 A Phase I Study to Evaluate the Single and Multiple-dose Pharmacokinetics of Intravenous Trappsol Cyclo (HP-Beta-CD) in Patients With Niemann-Pick Disease Type C (NPC-1) and the Effects of Dosing Upon Biomarkers of NPC Disease

-The planned study has been designed as a Phase I, double-blind, randomised, single-centre, parallel group study based on information and data available from the administration of Trappsol Cyclo via compassionate/named patient use in patients with NPC-1, and data on other cyclodextrin products in the scientific literature.
+The planned study has been designed as a Phase I, double-blind, randomised, multi-centre, parallel group study based on information and data available from the administration of Trappsol Cyclo via compassionate/named patient use in patients with NPC-1, and data on other cyclodextrin products in the scientific literature.

 The study is comprised of a screening phase of up to 4w a treatment phase of 12w and a 4w follow-up The primary objective is to compare the plasma pharmacokinetics of single and multiple doses of two different levels of IV Trappsol Cyclo.
 Secondary objectives include investigation of the HP-β-CD effect of different doses of IV Trappsol Cyclo upon serum and lymphocytic markers of cholesterol metabolism and evaluation of Trappsol concentrations in the cerebrospinal fluid (CSF) following IV administration , evaluation of the impact of treatment upon measures of neurological function including ataxia, aphasia and saccadic eye movements, and the impact of treatment upon behavioral aspects of NPC-1.

 It is planned to recruit a total of 12 patients to the study.
 Patients will be randomised 1:1 to one of the two dose levels (1500 mg/kg or 2500 mg/kg; six patients per dose level).
 Treatment will be administered every two weeks by slow IV infusion over 8 hours at different concentrations to achieve the proscribed dose levels.
 Patients will receive treatment for a total of 12 weeks.
 Patients who withdraw prior to completion of the initial pharmacokinetic and pharmacodynamic assessments will be replaced.